Policy

 Constructive

-2. This Code sets out the framework within which you must conduct yourself and forms a part of the Employee Handbook and your contract of employment.
-This Code applies to everyone who works for the Commission and you will be required to confirm that you have read this Code as a part of your induction.
-We will, on occasions, ask you to review the Code and confirm that you have done so.
+6. This Code sets out the framework within which you must conduct yourself and forms a part of the Commission’s Ways of Working and internal suite of policies available on the Commission’s intranet.
+In addition to your contract of employment, this Code applies to everyone who works for the Commission.
+We will, on occasion, ask you to review the Code and confirm that you have done so.

-3. You should normally discuss any matters arising under the Code in the first instance with your Development Manager.
-If you, or your manager, require further assistance, you should refer the matter to the Head of Human Resources.
+7. You should normally discuss any matters arising under the Code in the first instance with your line manager.
+If you, or your manager, require further assistance, you should contact People Services for advice by raising a TOPdesk support request.
 Certain matters under the Code require declarations to be made to a Director.
 These requirements are summarised in Annex A.

 General principles